mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Introduction

+Link to my previous GDC talks on the subject

+Virtual reality being interesting, but lonely.
+You can't move, why not have somebody else in there with you?
+Why not interact with a shared space?

 Something about Oculus.
-Research etc.
+Research etc. Thanks for sponsoring my work.

 ...

-# Background
+# The Goal

 Stable stacks.
 Describe the goal and why it's hard.